Health and Human Services Board

 Gina Ramsey is an at-large member of the Board of Health & Human Services.
 She is a Family Nurse Practitioner at CaroMont Family Medicine in Shelby and formerly served as a critical care nurse in Gastonia, as an emergency room nurse in Huntersville and Kings Mountain and as a North Carolina Bar-certified civil litigation paralegal.
 Gina holds a paralegal certificate from UNC Charlotte, a bachelor’s degree in nursing from Queens University of Charlotte, a Master of Science degree in nursing from Duke University and recently received her Doctor of Nursing Practice degree from Duke.
 Gina is a member of the American Nurses Association, American Academy of Nurse Practitioners, Sigma Theta Tau International Honor Society of Nursing, North Carolina Nurses Association, and St. Michael’s Catholic Church in Gastonia.
 She previously served on the Gaston County Board of Health.

-Joyce Smiith is in her first term as the social worker appointee on the Board of Health & Human Services.
-She received a Master of Social Work and a Master of Public Health Administration from the University of South Carolina at Columbia and a Bachelor of Arts in psychology from with a cognate in sociology from the University of South Carolina at Aiken.
-She has practiced social work with a public health approach for more than 15 years, including with Gaston County Schools.
-She is a licensed master social worker in South Carolina and a North Carolina Certified School Social Worker.
+Joyce Smith serves as a social worker appointee on the Board of Health & Human Services.
+She received a Master of Social Work and a Master of Public Health Administration from the University of South Carolina at Columbia and a Bachelor of Arts in Psychology with a cognate in Sociology from the University of South Carolina at Aiken.
+She has practiced social work with a public health approach for more than 17 years.
+She is a Licensed Master Social Worker in South Carolina, a North Carolina Certified Social Worker.
+She has a passion for serving our veterans and has recently received a Serving Our Veterans Certification.
 She has received the Gaston County Family Advocate Award.
-She is a member at Gaston Community Church and volunteers for the Centralina Council on Aging and Gaston County Young Life.
+She is a member at Gaston Community Church.
+She and her husband, Don, have six children and six grandchildren.

 Betty Hinton Worthy, MPH